INFORMATION TECHNOLOGY PATHWAY

 INFORMATION TECHNOLOGY COURSES ARE TAUGHT AT CHIPPEWA VALLEY HIGH SCHOOL

 Information Technology (IT) is one of today's most important career areas.
 IT skills are required not only within the IT industry, but they are becoming increasingly necessary in all facets of business and every sector of the economy.
 Students in this program will learn preliminary IT skills in digital multimedia and production.
 During the first semester, students will learn web page development skills which will include; Markup Language and Site Development Essentials; HTML5 Coding; Cascading Style Sheets (CSS) and Graphical Elements; Hyperlinks; HTML Tables; Web Forms; Video, Audio and Image Techniques; Extending HTML; GUI HTML Editors and Mobile Web Sites; and Web Site Development for Business.
-During the second semester, students will enhance their digital multimedia and production skills by creating a web site.
+During the second semester, students will enhance their digital multimedia and production skills by creating a website.
 This year-long course completes a program of study in the Information Technology Pathway and provides the opportunity to earn CIW Site Development Associate Certification.
 Students who do so may be eligible for articulated college credit.
-Students may go further in their studies—and are encouraged to do so— by taking the subsequent Information Technology IIA/IIB course.
+Students may go further in their studies—and are encouraged to do so.

 *Eligible students could qualify for tuition-free (articulated) college credits at Oakland Community College or Washtenaw Community College.